ChristopherRogers1991/python-challenges/README.md

 # How To Use This Repo

 Each subfolder in the repo contains a self-contained project.
-The easiest way to work with these is to install [git](https://git-scm.com/), and clone this repo by running the following in your terminal (for Mac or Linux, use the default terminal application - for Windows, use the terminal that comes with Git):
+The easiest way to work with these is to [download a zip](https://github.com/ChristopherRogers1991/python-challenges/archive/refs/heads/main.zip) of the whole project.

+Alternatively, you can install [git](https://git-scm.com/), and clone this repo by running the following in your terminal (for Mac or Linux, use the default terminal application - for Windows, use the terminal that comes with Git):

     git clone https://github.com/ChristopherRogers1991/python-challenges.git

+Once you have either downloaded and extracted the zip, or cloned the repository:
 In each of the projects is a README.md file that will describe the project succinctly, and show some sample runs of the program.
 It is probably best to view these on GitHub, since it will render the text, iamges, and links nicely.
 For example, see